1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 You can swap out the stock heatbreak and use a bi-metal/full-metal one instead.
 Just get yourself one with the specific dimensions (M6 thread, 6mm OD throat, overall length 26mm).
 You can search for a bi-metal heatbreak which is compatible for the *Vyper*, as that one has the same dimensions (as soon as mine will arrive, I'll add a picture of it here..).

-*Mind that you'd have to change the stock nozzle to true Volcano-type nozzles then though!*
+*Mind that you'd have to change the stock nozzle to true Volcano-type nozzles then as well though!*

 !!! warning "Lower Your Retraction Distance When Using A Bi-Metal/All-Metal Heatbreak"